CidTheSquid/mbii-client-container/README.md

 the host's NVIDIA driver over X11 — **without installing any NVIDIA software in the image**, so the image is freely redistributable.

+Warning: This is absolutely not going to receive any regular amount of support.
+If you hit an issue, consider pointing a highly capable model like Deepseek v4 at it.

 ```
                 HOST (user-space)                         CONTAINER (linux/386)
   ┌─────────────────────────────────────┐    ┌───────────────────────────────────┐